What Is a Demerit Point?

 Your suspension period also gets longer with every subsequent suspension.
 Here’s a summary of your first three suspension periods:

-• Second suspension: If you get suspended within a year of your first suspension, your licence is suspended for another month.
+- Second suspension: If you receive another demerit suspension within one year, your licence is suspended for three months.

 After each suspension, your licence will be reinstated with 7 demerit points.